MrRoose/natural_computing/Assignment1/readme.md

 # Exercise 4 (Matlab)
-To run our experiments, run the file *oneplusone.m*.
+To run our experiments, run the standalone file *oneplusone.m*.
 Plots will be created and relevant outputs will be written to the Matlab shell.

 # Exercise 6 (Matlab)
 To run our experiments simply run the script *comparison.m*.
 Note that the files *ga.m*, *att48.tsp* and *file-tsp.txt* should be in the same folder as *comparison.m*.
 This will run the same experiments with the default hyperparameters.
 If one wishes to change these, one can do so in that same script.